 Unable to see much more, I decided to check the back of the house from where I heard noises.
 I walked along the right side of the Victorian, where the driveway led to the garage.
-Noises came from behind the house.
-Embarking on the backyard, I saw a tall man, late forties, standing there in front of the garage, his back toward me.
-He wore a yellow long-sleeved, button-down shirt and jeans and shut the garage door.
+Embarking on the backyard, I saw a tall man in his late forties, standing there in front of the garage, his back toward me.
+He wore a yellow, long-sleeved, button-down shirt and jeans and shut the garage door.

 “Excuse me,” I said as I walked further into the yard.

 The man looked over his shoulder and glanced at me.
 He had unruly, greasy black hair with slight streaks of grey that stopped at the back of his neck.
 Deep lines penetrated the sides of his mouth and eyes.
 His skin was worn.